 Virginia has 30 native species of snakes.
 Depending on where you live, there are several species you are most likely to encounter.
 The Wildlife Center receives a number of calls and e-mails requesting help with snake identification.
 The most common species the Center is asked to identify are:

-There are a number of resources to help you learn basic snake identification skills, including an online resource compiled by the Virginia Herpetological Society and the printed snake identification book sold by the Virginia Department of Game and Inland Fisheries.
+There are a number of resources to help you learn basic snake identification skills, including an online resource compiled by the Virginia Herpetological Society and the printed snake identification book sold by the Virginia Department of Wildlife Resources.

 Many people fear snakes because they are worried that the particular snake they see is venomous.
 Learn basic identification skills to put your mind at ease.